 This section highlights the overall performance of Portuguese universities at the institutional level per U-Multirank dimension.
-Overall, Portuguese universities perform clearly above average in the dimensions of Research and Knowledge Transfer.
+Overall, Portuguese universities perform clearly above average in the dimension of regional engagement and international orientation.

 If you are from an EU or EEA member state or Switzerland and your school-leaver’s certificate allows you to enroll at a domestic higher education institution, it will usually also enable you to study on a bachelor's programme in Portugal.
 If you are a third country national wish to study on a bachelor's programme you are required to provide a school- leaver’s certificate in Portuguese language, English, French or Spanish.
 If you want to study in a master's programme you need to hold a bachelor degree.

 To study at the Bachelor level in Portugal, students will need to present a transcript of an upper secondary education, and in some institutions, foreign students must also pass an entrance exam.
 EU students can sometimes forgoe this test and present final examination results from their home country.
 Non-EU students can take the exam at the Portuguese embassy in their home country if it’s required.
 To learn whether you need to pass an exam before registering to study a program of your choice, you should seek advice from the Higher Admissions Office (Gabinetes de Acceso).

 To apply for a master’s program, applicants will need to possess a relevant bachelor’s or equivalent diploma.
 For a PhD, applicants should have a relevant master’s diploma.
 The Bologna Process means that Portuguese universities recognize bachelor’s and master’s degrees from other member states without the need for any international conversion.

 The documentation required for applying to any program in Portugal may entail some, or all of the following: